irsbugs/irsbugs3.github.io/pages/help-docs/README.rst

 .. _top:

-Write or Paste your document here...

-`[Goto Top] <#top>`_

 /pages/help-docs/ folder
 ------------------------

 This is the /help-docs/ folder.

+It contains:
+* this README.rst file
+* help-docs.rst - The *introduction*  to the *Help* menu
-It contains this README.rst file, help-docs.rst, and the sub-directory /help-docs/
+* sub-directory /help-docs/

 `[Goto Top] <#top>`_